web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 Answers:
 - "It’s been a while since @NighthawkWallet APK was analyzed for privacy concerns.
 Feel free to test it at @ExodusPrivacy, a friendly service to investigate Android apps.
 - You can also obtain the @NighthawkWallet APK built with @fdroidorg and verify the “no anti-features” tag.
-We’ve worked hard to remove dependency on third-party services and strictly require users’ consent before opting into sharing information: https://t.co/YwYd4RUeVh
+- We’ve worked hard to remove dependency on third-party services and strictly require users’ consent before opting into sharing information: https://t.co/YwYd4RUeVh
 - Anti-Features are organized into “flags” that packagers can use to mark apps, warning of possibly undesirable behaviour from the user’s perspective, often serving the interest of the developer or a third party: https://t.co/LEaBIh8LV7"

 _Observations_:
--
+- existing third-party allows to check

 _Product feature_
 -